 - Lincoln Dr. – Mill and Pave new asphalt in 2020 from Forest Hill Drive to Hudson Dr. After Graceland subdivision is built out, new asphalt on the rest of Lincoln Dr. can be put in the queue

 - Carnaby St. – Half of it was Mill and Paved in 2019.
-The other half has been rated to be in very poor condition in 2020 and Utilities Kingston and Transportation Services will be giving it further review.
+The other half has been completed in 2021

 - Waverley Cr. – Rated to be in very poor condition in 2020.
 It currently supports a transit route, also would require that the underground water and sewer system health is evaluated prior to developing an appropriate rehabilitation strategy